neo-project/global-blockchain-compliance-hub/_posts/France/1111-11-07-france-privacy-and-data-protection.md

 comments: true
 ---
 # Privacy and Data Protection-related Laws
 France abides by the *EU General Data Protection Regulation (“GDPR”),* which regulates data protection and privacy for individuals as well as the export of said data outside of the EU.
-GDPR goes into effect May 25, 2018.
+GDPR went into effect May 25, 2018.
 Among other requirements, GDPR mandates that businesses operate by the principles of data “protection by design” and “data protection by default,” building data privacy into the design of the business itself through measures such as the anonymization or pseudonymization of user data.
 Designers of public blockchains should take care to comply with GDPR, which can hold against violators **fines of up to 20 million euros or 4% of annual global turnover, whichever is higher.**

 For some, a potential issue may revolve around individuals’ “right to be forgotten,” which requires data custodians to be able to delete a particular user’s personal information from their database at a later date.
 This may not be possible on an immutable blockchain system.